1-1/2" FNPT Polypropylene Ball Valve 3-Way True Union

 |Stem Material: Polypropylene||Standards: ASTM 1970-01, ASTM D1784, USP Class VI, FDA|

-From GF Piping Systems, this ball valve is the ideal pipe fitting for control and leak protection.
+Stay in control of your systems with this ball valve from GF Piping Systems.
 This top-of-the-line ball valve is equipped with a 2-piece valve structure.
 It also has a 3-way true union body style and a FNPT x FNPT x FNPT connection.
-The handle type is: tee.
-It includes a full l port.
+The ball is made of Polypropylene.
+It fits a pipe size of 1-1/2".
 The seat is made of PTFE material.
-The temperature range is from 32 degrees to 176 degrees F. It has a blowout proof stem made of Polypropylene.
-It fits a pipe size of 1-1/2".
 Features of this ball valve include: integrated stainless steel mounting inserts.
+The temperature range is from 32 degrees to 176 degrees F. The handle type is: tee.
 The handle is made of glass filled polypropylene material.
-The ball is made of Polypropylene.
+It includes a full l port.
+The body is made of polypropylene material.
 The ball valve has a maximum pressure of 150 psi CWP and maximum steam pressure of 75 psi wsp.
-The body is made of polypropylene material.
+It has a blowout proof stem made of Polypropylene.
 Standards include: ASTM 1970-01, ASTM D1784, USP Class VI, FDA.

 Restrictions and Compliance